fossasia/pslab-webapp/README.md

 ## Running the app locally

+`honcho -f ProcfileFree start`

 `gunicorn app:app`
+This launches the API server on default port 8000

+`cd frontend`
+`ember -s --proxy 127.0.0.1:8000 this launches the the emberjs webapp on port 4200

-navigate to localhost:8000 in your web browser
+navigate to localhost:4200 in your web browser

 ## deploying to Heroku
 + [Staging](https://pslab-stage.herokuapp.com/)
-+ production :